Configuration

 WARNING

-Setting after_plan or after_sprint to auto is strongly discouraged.
+Disabling human_approval on plan or review phases is strongly discouraged.
 Bad architecture decisions cascade through the entire project, and unreviewed code can introduce bugs and security issues.

 Controls how agent teams are spawned and managed: